National Infertility and Pregnancy Loss Month

 For weeks I talked with both my husband and my doctor about whether to try again.
 I had just about given up hope when we had gotten pregnant, and I was devastated by the loss of the tiny life within me.
 Ultimately, we decided that we had been so over-the-moon about a third child that we had to try a little longer.
 Each month that I wasn’t pregnant and every time I saw a friend, or even a stranger, pregnant or with a newborn it felt like a stab in the heart.
 I was angry and jealous, hurting and guilt ridden.

-I had the odd experience where a friend asked me if I planned to try for more children and I said that I had recently had a miscarriage and instead of acknowledging it in any way, even with a change of facial expression, she began talking about something else.
-I was shocked and very confused.
+I had the odd experience in the months following the miscarriage where a friend asked me if I planned to try for more children and I said that I had recently had a miscarriage and instead of acknowledging it in any way, even with a change of facial expression, she began talking about something else.
+I was shocked and confused.
 Why is it that miscarriage and infertility are not often talked about?
 Sharing in another’s grief should not be awkward, we should be helping others to heal.
+Talking about the experience is painful, but if you are the friend, don’t ignore it, show empathy and allow someone to talk or cry about it if they need to.
 If you or someone you know has experienced the loss of a pregnancy, there are resources to help:

 https://www.stillbirthalliance.org/